-Course No. Course Title COUN-550 Counseling Techniques Laboratory (3) CNPY-518 Counseling Children and Adolescents: Diagnosis and Treatment (3)
+Course No. Course Title COUN-550 Counseling Techniques Laboratory (3) CNPY-518 Counseling with Children and Adolescents and their Families (3)

 Practicum and Internship

 Students are expected to complete 400 practicum hours prior to their internship.
 During each practicum, the students will develop specific skills in the field relative to associated coursework and under program faculty's supervision.